-(Includes the internal AC cable, the fuse holder, the line filter, and the power switch)
+(includes the internal AC cable, the fuse holder, the line filter, and the power switch)

-- 1. Power off the work station controller and remove the line cord from the AC outlet. - 2.
+- Power off the work station controller and remove the line cord from the AC outlet. - 2.
 Remove the power supply (0240). - 3.
 Remove the line filter cover. - 4.
 Remove the fuse holder from the I/O panel by first removing the fuse and then removing the mounting nut on the outside of the I/O panel. - 5.
-Remove the line filter and the attached green and yellow ground wire from the I/O panel. - 6.
-Disconnect the internal twinaxial cable from the logic board connector, J1 (0113), to make room to perform the next step.
+Remove the line filter and the attached green and yellow ground wire from the I/O panel.

-- 7. Disconnect the fan cable from the internal AC cable connector. - 8.
-Remove the fan and power supply AC cable connectors from the brackets by pinching the connector tabs and pushing down. - 9.
+- Disconnect the fan cable from the internal AC cable connector. - Remove the fan and power supply AC cable connectors from the brackets by pinching the connector tabs and pushing down. - 9.
 Remove the green and yellow ground wire from the AC cable to the I/O panel. - 10.
-Remove the power switch from the front cover. - 11.
-Remove the internal AC cable assembly from the machine.
+Remove the power switch from the front cover. - Remove the internal AC cable assembly from the machine.